datapower-virtual-appliance-demo/dpxx-ops/README.md

 - Set up source and operational Git repositories for a virtual DataPower appliance.
 - Create a Kubernetes cluster and image registry, if required.
 - Install ArgoCD applications to manage cluster deployment of DataPower-related Kubernetes resources.
-- Run Tekton piplelines to allow you to generate fully tested DataPower-related resources ready for deployment.
+- Run a Tekton pipleline to build, test, version and deliver the DataPower-related resources ready for deployment.
 - Gain experience with the IBM-supplied DataPower operator and container.

 At the end of this tutorial, you will have a solid foundation of GitOps and CICD for DataPower in a Kubernetes environment.